 Continental Flooring Company also offers its Ironwood vinyl plank with several wood-look visuals manufactured with an interlocking system for easy installation.
 After installation, it can be walked on right away so you can turnover renovated areas more quickly.
 Other key attributes include a silencing layer, dimensional stability and 72% recycled content.

-Floating Sheet Vinyl Floor Options
+Free Floating Sheet Vinyl Floor Options

 Armstrong’s StrataMax is a new product offering a fiberglass/vinyl backing on their wide width residential grade sheet vinyl.
 Because of this backing, the vinyl will lay flat and has more stability in handling the usual expansion/contraction issues.
 Installation can be traditional full spread adhesive (including a releasable adhesive), but modified loose lay is preferred by the “Do it Yourself” Market.
 Sheet goods are typically quieter under foot than plank due to the layered manufacturing process – offering a cushion feel.
 12’ goods are available for less seaming.